-GENERAL STUDIES (GNST)
+General Studies Courses (GNST)

-GNST 10 FACULTY ASSISTANT EXPERIENCE FOR POTENTIAL TEACHERS
+GNST 10 FACULTY ASSISTANT EXPERIENCE FOR 1-2 UNITS POTENTIAL TEACHERS

 Work as a faculty assistant to gain a variety of experiences related to teaching and learning tasks.
 May not assist in course sections in which enrolled.
 Prerequisite: Consent of instructor and Office of Academic Services.
 2.5-5 hours.
-(May be taken 4 times) Degree Applicable, Credit Grading Option: OP

-INTRODUCTION TO TEAM GNST 21 SELF-MANAGEMENT
+GNST 21 INTRODUCTION TO TEAM 2 UNITS SELF-MANAGEMENT

 Explores the connections between one's purpose and intentions and one's behaviors, and develops the self-management skills to successfully attain one's goals.
-Prerequisite: General Studies 10 (comleted with a grade of "P" or higher).
+Prerequisite: General Studies 10 (completed with a grade of "P" or higher).
 1 hour lecture, 3 hours laboratory.
-Transfer: CSU Degree Applicable, Credit
+Transfer: CSU minutes, and organization accounting.
+Introduction to student government procedures and policies.
+Recommended for members of the Student Government Assembly, club officers, members of college-wide committees and others interested in leadership.
+1 hour lecture, 2-4 hours laboratory.
+Transfer: CSU